horsepowerjs/framework/template/README.md

-@red5/template is a template tool originally built for the red5 http server, and uses custom html tags for different features such as `loops`, `if/elif/else`, etc.
+@horsepower/template is a template tool originally built for the horsepower http server, and uses custom html tags for different features such as `loops`, `if/elif/else`, etc.

-## Red5 Http Server Usage
+## Horse Power Http Server Usage

 This is the basic usage.
-All examples use the red5 http server.
+All examples use the horsepower http server.

 ### Basic Usage